 Ilwoo is a guy you might never have heard of.
 But Ilwoo did something that made the world go gaga last year.
-Jung Il-woo, is a South Korean actor who streamed a video of himself last year, dining in a restaurant in Macau drinking coffee.
+Jung Il-woo is a South Korean actor who streamed a video of himself last year, dining in a restaurant in Macau and drinking coffee.

 The video which shows the making of the dish iced coffee soon resulted in millions of netizens whipping coffee in their kitchens, to create the famous Dalgona coffee.
 The recipe topped charts in Google search trends in 2020, with social media feeds buzzing with happy home chefs posting their take on the trend.

 Ilwoo had no idea of the ripple effect his vlog would bring in, but he wasn’t the only one clueless.
 While Google told e-commerce sellers where the searchers came from, retail sellers took a long time to tap into the opportunity.
 Coffee parlors expanded their virtual footprint and drove profits with home deliveries.
 But the biggest FMCG brands which were creating those coffee sachets didn’t know for a long time where to place their stocks in order to gain maximum revenue.